 We are committed to fostering environmental protection programs, including the promotion of a proactive behavior of the entire staff, always in line with environmental laws as well as national and international rules.
 We maintain the same stance towards the management of environmental liabilities from old operations and the remediation of old coal mines in Santa Catarina, shutdown in 1990, as well as the remediation of old industrial landfills in Volta Redonda (RJ).
 These are environmental liabilities prior to the privatization and the sites operated before the enactment of the main environmental laws and rules, mainly Law 6.938/1981 (National Environment Policy).

 Since 2010, we take stock of our greenhouse gas emissions in accordance with the GHG Protocol guidelines, in order to subsidize carbon management, risk mitigation and adaptation to climate change.
-The inventory is currently submitted to the Brazil GHG Protocol Program, having received the Gold Seal for 6 years in a row (2014-2019).
-2019 inventory has been submitted to the Brazil GHC Protocol Program platform.
+The inventory is currently submitted to the Brazil GHG Protocol Program, having received the Gold Seal for 7 years in a row (2014-2020).
+2020 inventory has been submitted to the Brazil GHC Protocol Program platform.
 Furthermore, we report to the CDP (Carbon Disclosure Project), completing the Climate Change and Water questionnaires, and, as of 2020, we publicly disclose that information.
-We also set the goal to reduce carbono intensity per ton of crude steel (tCO2/ton) by 10% until 2030, versus 2019 figures.
+In addition, we set a target of reducing the specific emissions of scopes 01 and 02 (tCO2/ton of crude steel produced) of the UPV by 10% by 2030, based on 2020 emissions (WSA methodology).

 Note: 1.
 Considers fugitive emissions (0.029%), solid waste and liquid effluents (0.037%) and mobile combustion (1.867%).